Total Pageviews

 I was addicted to the attention that I found only while drinking.

 At first, considerations of health didn’t trouble me.
-I was young and strong, and my constitution quickly threw off the negative effects.
-Gradually, I began to feel worse.
+I was young and strong, and my constitution seemed immune to negative effects.
+Gradually, I began to feel threatened.
 I was losing my grip.
 I had trouble concentrating on my work.
 I became anxious.
 In what seems like a very short time, I lost everything.
 My car, my home, my job, my family.

 What Happened

 Eventually, I met a man.
-I’m not sure how it happened but it doesn’t matter.
-All that does matter is that I met him.
-He knew something about my problem.
+I’m not sure how it happened, but it doesn’t matter.
+All that does matter is that I met him and he knew something about my problem.

 "If I am to help you," he said, "you must tell me everything.
 Hold no secrets.”
-He gave me hope and he gave me a long list of instructions.
-I did everything on that list and I began to be transformed.
+Our long conversations gave me hope, and he provided a list of instructions for living life on life's terms.
+I did everything on that list, and life began to improve.

-I soon found other people who suffered from the problem that plagued me.
-They had also met someone who gave them a long list of instructions and we joined together to help each other stay on the straight and narrow.
+I soon found other people who suffered from problems similar to those that plagued me.
+These few had also met someone who gave them a long list of instructions, and we joined together to help each other stay on the straight and narrow.

 What It’s Like Now

-We began to see a lot of each other and, somehow our differences seemed to mesh into something like a musical comedy.
+We began to see a lot of each other, and our differences began to morph into something like a musical comedy.

 I remember being so overjoyed at the prospect of spending time with her that I often sang, “Oh Joy!
 Oh Pep!"
 Maybe not that song.
 I sang a lot of happy songs that all carried the message of "Oh, Happy Day!"
 As we spent more time together, our acquaintance ripened, and one night I asked her out to see “Moonstruck.”